Catherine de' Medici's patronage of the arts

-Catherine de' Medici's patronage of the arts made a significant contribution to the French Renaissance.
-Catherine was inspired by the example of her father-in-law, King Francis I of France (reigned 1515–1547), who had hosted the leading artists of Europe at his court.
+Catherine de' Medici was a patron of the arts made a significant contribution to the French Renaissance.
+Catherine was inspired by the example of her father-in-law, King Francis I (reigned 1515–1547), who had hosted the leading artists of Europe at his court.
 As a young woman, she witnessed at first hand the artistic flowering stimulated by his patronage.
 As governor and regent of France, Catherine set out to imitate Francis's politics of magnificence.
 In an age of civil war and declining respect for the monarchy, she sought to bolster royal prestige through lavish cultural display.